altayalp/php-ftp-client/README.md

 )
 ```

-This method takes two more optional parameters. $recursive also fetch subdirectories. $ignore parameter determine name of the directories which you dont want to see in list.
+This method takes two more optional parameters. $recursive also fetch subdirectories. $ignore parameter determine name of the directories which you don't want to see in list.

 ```php
 $list = $dir->ls('public_html' false, array('packages','vendor'));